-My new novel, published this week, is a gothic remix of Wuthering Heights.
+My latest novel is a gothic remix of Wuthering Heights.
 What Souls Are Made Of explores familial trauma, the history of South Asians in the UK, and the 18th century.
 Meanwhile my book The Oleander Sword, which publishes in August, is an epic fantasy with a fair bit of stabbing.
 Both contain a love interest and strong romance subplots, full of yearning and drama that will – I hope – bring my readers a lot of joy and heartbreak.

 How to write a love story: my tips